WHAT IS A WORK ACCIDENT?

 Biological Hazards

-Laboratory work, food-borne diseases, blood-borne diseases Chemical Hazards
+Laboratory work, foodborne diseases, bloodborne diseases Chemical Hazards

-Carcinogenic, corrosive, corrosive, irritant, toxic Ergonomic Hazards
+Carcinogenic, corrosive, abrasive, irritant, toxic Ergonomic Hazards

-b) Legal and Other Terms
+b) Legal and Other Conditions

-Some Turkish Labor Legislations are below;
+Some Turkish Business Legislations are below;

-• Occupational Health and Safety Regulation
+- Occupational Health and Safety Regulation

-• Machinery Safety Regulation
+- Machinery Safety Regulation

-• Hazardous Chemicals Regulation
+- Hazardous Chemicals Regulation

-• Noise Control Regulation
+- Noise Control Regulation

-• Grounding Regulation in Electrical Installations
+- Earthing Regulation in Electrical Installations

-c) Goals and Programs
+c) Objectives and Programs

 Goals should be set to ensure continuous improvement.

-4. APPLICATION AND OPERATION
+4. IMPLEMENTATION AND OPERATION

 a) Resources, Duties, Responsibility, Accountability and Authority